By following these tips from some of Avant’s expert raters, students can feel more confident going into their language proficiency tests this spring.

 Nobody knows what success looks like on a language proficiency test better than Avant’s team of expert raters – those who have experienced thousands of student responses.
 They know what to look for and how to judge true proficiency.

-As hundreds of thousands of students prepare to take their language proficiency assessments in schools across the country this spring, we have asked our expert raters to share their best tips to help those students.
-Whether you are a teacher in Portland, Oregon getting ready to administer a Somali language test, or a student hoping to receive the Massachusetts Seal of Biliteracy for the first time, you can use these tips to succeed.
+Hundreds of thousands of students will prepare to take their language proficiency assessments in schools across the country this year.
+To help students perform at their best, we have asked our expert raters to share their best test taking tips to help those students.
+Whether you are a teacher in Portland, Oregon getting ready to administer a Somali language test, or a student hoping to receive the Global Seal of Biliteracy, you can use these tips to succeed.

 CREATE A BIGGER PICTURE